 The Hillsdale Lake Watershed is the 144 square miles (92,000 acres) of Douglas, Johnson, Miami and Franklin counties that drain in to Hillsdale Lake.
 56,000 people depend on the lake for drinking water; reducing the pollutant load is critical for the future of the region.
 What are some Features of a Watershed?Wetlands hold storm waters and release them slowly, protecting streams from erosive forces of flash floods.
 They form the basis of the food web for insects, fish and birds; provide groundwater recharge and water storage; and remove pesticides and excess nutrients from water.

-Who is the Coalition?
+Who is the HILLSDALE WATERSHED Coalition?

 Members are the cities, counties, conservation districts, water suppliers landowners, farmers and others who have a stake in the health of the watershed.
-The leadership team consists of the following.
+The stakeholder leadership team consists of the following.

 Orange shaded areas on map above highlight the priority project areas.
 For an interactive web map click here.